Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Evolutionary reinforcement learning of self-assembly protocols

-Dynamical trajectories are stochastic, even given a fixed protocol (policy), and so networks that perform well in one generation may be eliminated in the next.
+Dynamical trajectories are stochastic, even given a fixed protocol (policy), and so networks that perform well in one generation may be eliminated the next.
 This can happen if, for example, a certain protocol promotes nucleation, the onset time for which varies from one trajectory to another.
 By the same token, the best yield can decrease from one generation to the next, and independent trajectories generated using a given protocol have a range of yields.
 To account for this effect one could place evolutionary requirements on the yield associated with many independent trajectories using the same protocol.
 Here we opted not to do this, reasoning that over the course of several generations the evolutionary process will naturally identify protocols that perform well when measured over many independent trajectories.
+We demonstrate this feature in \s{sec_ass}, where independent trajectories produced under slow cooling display a wide variety of outcomes, but independent trajectories generated by evolved protocols display relatively well-defined ones.